MSarm-DSML/Restaurants-Similarity-Measure/README.md

 ## Deployment Information

-To deploy the model, you must run `training.py`, it will generate the model "doc2vec_model.pkl", which will be found at `mlruns/0/<run id>/artifacts/model/doc2vec_model.pkl`.
-To deploy the model to production on Google Cloud, follow these steps:
+To deploy the restaurant similarity recommendation system model, you can begin by running the `training.py` script.
+This will generate the essential model file called "doc2vec_model.pkl".
+Once created, you can find the model in the `mlruns/0/<run id>/artifacts/model/` directory.

+To proceed with the production deployment on Google Cloud, kindly follow the step-by-step instructions below:

+1. Make sure you have a Google Cloud account set up and logged in.
+2. Create a new project on Google Cloud if you haven't already.
+3. Verify that Google Run and Google Build services are activated for your project.

+If you don't have the Google Cloud SDK Command-Line Interface (CLI) installed, you can install it by referring to the documentation at `https://cloud.google.com/sdk/docs/install?hl=en`.
+Once installed, log in and select your project using the provided instructions in the command line.

+Afterwards, execute the following commands to deploy the model:

 ```bash
 gcloud builds submit --tag gcr.io/<APP_ID>/similarity_measure
 gcloud run deploy --image gcr.io/<APP_ID>/similarity_measure --platform managed
 ```

-Additionally, you can refer to a successful request example in `app-request.py`, and the web crawling classes are available in the `WebCrawling` folder.
+For your convenience, you can explore a successful request example in the `app-request.py` file.
+Additionally, if you're interested in the web crawling classes, you can find them available in the `WebCrawling` folder.

-## Thank You
+## Conclusion

-We sincerely appreciate your time and interest in our restaurant similarity recommendation system.
-If you have any questions or feedback, please feel free to reach out.
+Thank you for considering our restaurant similarity recommendation system.
+We hope that our model and deployment guide have been helpful to you.
+If you have any questions or require assistance, please don't hesitate to contact us.

 Best Regards,

 M.A.
 Sarmento